blanquicet/gastos/docs/design/01_AUTH_PHASE.md

 **Current focus should shift to:**

-Connecting the movement registration form to the authenticated backend and migrating from Excel + n8n to database storage.
+Connecting the movement registration form to the authenticated backend and migrating from Google Sheets + n8n to database storage.

 ---